-TransCanada Corp. has appointed Thierry Vandal, North American power and utility industry, as a new independent director,
+TransCanada Corp. has appointed Thierry Vandal, a North American power and utility industry executive, as a new independent director.

 Vandal currently serves as president of Axium Infrastructure US, Inc. and as a director of Axium infrastructure inc., in addition to holding positions on the board of directors of Royal Bank of Canada and the international advisory board of École des Hautes Études Commerciales (HEC) Montréal.

 Vandal previously served as president and chief executive officer of Hydro-Québec from 2005 to 2015, as chairman of BioFuelNet Canada from 2013 to 2015, as a director of Veresen Inc. from 2015 to 2017 and most recently as a director of HEC Montréal.

 Vandal holds a Bachelor of Engineering degree from École Polytechnique de Montréal and a Master of Business Administration in Finance from HEC Montréal.
 In 2012, he was named Canadian Energy Person of the Year by the Canadian Energy Council.
 He was also awarded an honorary doctorate in recognition of his outstanding professional contribution to the energy sector by the Université de Montréal in 2007.

 “On behalf of the board, I am pleased to welcome Mr. Vandal as our newest director and look forward to his contributions to TransCanada,” said Siim A. Vanaselja, chair of TransCanada’s board of directors.
 “He is renowned within the energy industry for his leadership, business acumen and outstanding contributions.
 His wealth of experience will be a complement to TransCanada’s Board.”